1st Tirailleur Regiment: Regimental Nouba

 The regimental military band of the regiment is known as the "Nouba".
 The traditional uniform is generally derived from those in use in the 19th century.
 The earliest evidence of music in these African regiments dates back to the centenary of Algeria in 1860, and the painter Edouard Detaille in 1884 represented the nouba of the 2nd Infantry.
-The band, which is a small size ensemble, has had a turkish crescent used for ceremonial dutues since the end of the First World War.
+The band, which is a small size ensemble, has had a Turkish crescent used for ceremonial duties since the end of the First World War.

 Mascot

 Around 1930, some regiments most often had a mascot, a bighorn sheep or a ram.
 The mascot of the 1st Regiment is called Messaoud, which in Arabic means "fortune".

 Uniform

 A characteristic of La Nouba is its oriental dress, which recalls the uniform of the old Algerian tirailleurs created around 1840.
 The origin of these troops goes back to the Arab and Turkish units formed by the French after the Invasion of Algiers in 1830, with volunteers, contingents provided by different local chiefs, or with organized troops from the various beys defeated by the French.